autocontracts/permissioned-blocks/whitepaper.md

 </p>

 A smart contract function is programmed to produced a determined output for a set of given input parameters.
 The state of a smart contract is modified by sending input parameters of a function in a transaction message to the network.
-The transaction is validated by network and upon network consensus the new state becomes a permanent part of the blockchain.
+The transaction is validated by network and upon consensus the new state becomes a permanent part of the blockchain.

-The disadvantage of storing smart contract state information directly on the blockchain and distributed to all nodes are:
+The disadvantage of storing smart contract state information directly on a blockchain (such as Ethereum) and distributed to all nodes are:

-- <b> No privacy.</b> The state information that is stored on the blockchain's merkel tree is visible for all to see.
-The input parameters sent to the functions are also in clear view for all to see.
+- <b> No privacy.</b> The state information is stored on the blockchain's internal storage (Ethereum - a [Merkle Patricia Tree](https://github.com/ethereum/wiki/wiki/Patricia-Tree)) is visible for all to see.
+The input parameters for functions sent in transactions to the network are also in clear view for all to see.
-- <b> Cost. </b> Users are limited to the amount of data that can be sent in the transaction and stored on the blockchain due to the gas price for processing and storing that data.
+- <b> Cost. </b> Users are limited by the amount gas they are prepared to pay for the data that is sent for processing and storing on the network.

 ## Separating State from Functional Behaviour

-If we separate the storage of the smart contract's state from its functional behaviour, we can then create a security model for ensuring the privacy of the contract's state information and significantly reduce the cost of data storage.
+If we separate the storage of the smart contract's state from its functional behaviour, we can then create a security model for ensuring the privacy of the contract's state information and at the same time significantly reduce the cost of data storage.

-To do this we need to program the smart contract functions as being [pure functions](https://en.wikipedia.org/wiki/Pure_function).
-In functional programming a pure function by design does not have the side-effect of storing state information during the execution.
-With Ethereum it is possible to so this with the Solidity programming language which I will show in an example below.
+To do this we need to write the smart contract functions as being [pure functions](https://en.wikipedia.org/wiki/Pure_function).
+In functional programming a pure function by design does not have the side-effect of storing state information.
+With Ethereum it is possible to so using the Solidity programming language which is shown in an example below.

-To use a functional programming model with smart contracts, the previous contract state is combined with the current input parameters of a function to produce the new contract state.
+To use a functional programming pattern when writing smart contracts functions, the previous contract state is combined with the current input parameters of a function to produce the new contract state.

 <p align="center">
 <img src="/images/smart-contract-using-pure-functions.png">